kraken3301/imma-fucking-stupid/README.md

 # imma-fucking-stupid
-i make some stupid when im free, also ill share them for noobs
+i make some stupid things when im free, also ill share them for noobs